DaveO-Home/dodex-vertx/README.md

 2. Support both __`Dodex`__ and __`Handicap`__ applications with backend databases `oracle` and `mssql` using `hibernate`.
     __Note:__ Blocking `hibernate` with `virtual_threads` is used.

+## New Additions(7/2024)

+1. Added Vert.x gRPC Server, see [Grpc README](<https://github.com/DaveO-Home/dodex-vertx/blob/master/handicap/README.md>)
+2. Added the Vert.x __Mqtt Broker__ to communicate with the __dodex-akka__ microservice client to process __dodex-mess__ messages.
+    * see __Mqtt Broker__ section below for the broker and __dodex-akka__ [README](https://github.com/DaveO-Home/dodex-akka/blob/master/README.md) for the client

 ## Getting Started

 1. `npm install dodex-vertx` or download from <https://github.com/DaveO-Home/dodex-vertx>.
 If you use npm install, move node_modules/dodex-vertx to an appropriate directory.
-2. `cd <install directory>/dodex-vertx/src/main/resources/static` and execute `npm install --save` to install the dodex modules.
-3. `cd <install directory>/dodex-vertx` and execute `./gradlew run`.
+2. `cd <install directory>/dodex-vertx` and execute `./gradlew run`.
 This should install java dependencies and startup the server in development mode against the default sqlite3 database.
 In this mode, any modifications to java source will be recompiled.
-4. Execute url `http://localhost:8087/test` in a browser.
+3. Execute url `http://localhost:8087/test` in a browser.
-5. You can also run `http://localhost:8087/test/bootstrap.html` for a bootstrap example.
+4. You can also run `http://localhost:8087/test/bootstrap.html` for a bootstrap example.
-6. Follow instructions for dodex at <https://www.npmjs.com/package/dodex-mess> and <https://www.npmjs.com/package/dodex-input>.
+5. Follow instructions for dodex at <https://www.npmjs.com/package/dodex-mess> and <https://www.npmjs.com/package/dodex-input>.
-7. You can turn off colors by setting "color": to false in application-conf.json.
+6. You can turn off colors by setting "color": to false in application-conf.json.
-8. The Cassandra database has been added via an `Akka` microservice.
+7. The Cassandra database has been added via an `Akka` microservice.
 See; <https://www.npmjs.com/package/dodex-akka>.
-9. Added Cassandra database to the `React` demo allowing the `login` component to use Cassandra.
+8. Added Cassandra database to the `React` demo allowing the `login` component to use Cassandra.
-10. See the `Firebase` section for using Google's `Firestore` backend.
+9. See the `Firebase` section for using Google's `Firestore` backend.
-11. Added a verticle for Java21 Virtual Threads test; "localhost:8881/threads" when  "dodex.virtual.threads" is set to "true" in "application-conf.json"
+10. Added a verticle for Java21 Virtual Threads test; "localhost:8881/threads" when  "dodex.virtual.threads" is set to "true" in "application-conf.json"
-12. Made "h2" default database.
+11. Made "h2" default database.

 ### Operation

 1. Execute `./gradlew tasks` to view all tasks.
 2. Execute `./gradlew shadowJar` to build the production fat jar.
-3. Execute `java -jar build/libs/dodex-vertx-4.0.0-prod.jar` to start up the production server.
+3. Execute `java -jar build/libs/dodex-vertx-5.1.0-prod.jar` to start up the production server.
 4. Execute url `http://localhost:8880/dodex` or `.../dodex/bootstrap.html` in a browser.
    * **Note:** This is a different port and url than development.
    * **Note:** The default database on the backend is "h2", no further configuration is necessary.
 Dodex-vertx also has Postgres/Cubrid/Mariadb/Ibmdb2/Cassandra/Firebase/Oracle/MSsql implementations.
 See `<install directory>/dodex-vertx/src/main/resources/static/database_config.json` for configuration.